wvchallenges/se-challenge-payroll/README.md

 1. A header, denoting the columns in the sheet (`date`, `hours worked`, `employee id`, `job group`)
 1. 0 or more data rows

-1. A footer row where the first cell contains the string `report id`, and the second cell contains a unique identifier for this report.
+In addition, the file name should be of the format `time-report-x.csv`, where `x` is the ID of the time report.
+For example, `time-report-42.csv` would represent a report with an ID of `42`.

 Our partner has guaranteed that:

 1. Columns will always be in that order.
 1. There will always be data in each column.
 1. There will always be a well-formed header line.
-1. There will always be a well-formed footer line.
+1. There will always be a well-formed file name

 An example input file named `sample.csv` is included in this repo.